-- The makeup of the existing stock, which contains; - A high proportion of older less efficient homes, which are harder to insulate - A high proportion of detached and semi-detached homes, which can lose heat more easily - A lower proportion of homes which have a good standard of thermal efficiency, which will require more investment and works to retrofit them to meet net zero - Successfully retro-fitting homes to modern energy efficiency standards whilst preserving valued local heritage, including our conservation areas and listed homes - High levels of home ownership and lower levels of social rented housing (which are more likely to receive incentives to become more efficient) - No gas network connection for around a quarter of rural homes, with greater use of solid fuel and oil for heating, which have higher carbon emissions
+- The makeup of the existing stock, which contains; - A high proportion of older less efficient homes, which are harder to insulate - A high proportion of detached and semi-detached homes, which can lose heat more easily - A lower proportion of homes which have a good standard of thermal efficiency, which will require more investment and works to retrofit them - Successfully retrofitting homes to modern energy efficiency standards whilst preserving valued local heritage, including in our conservation areas and listed homes - High levels of home ownership and lower levels of social rented housing (which are more likely to be regulated and receive incentives to become more efficient) - Greater use of solid fuel and oil for heating which have higher carbon emissions (due to lack of historic gas network connection for around a quarter of rural homes)

-We need to start to plan now for how we can achieve these ambitious targets, the first step is to understand the condition of the existing housing stock and the likely actions required to achieve net zero.
-We also need to work towards achieving the Government's interim target for a 68% overall reduction from 1990 levels by 2030 and for as many as possible homes to meet good levels of energy efficiency (an EPC rating of C or above) by 2035, with more ambitious targets for fuel poor households and all privately and socially rented housing to achieve this by 2030.
+We need to start to plan now for how we can decarbonise our homes and the first step is to understand the condition of the existing housing stock and the likely actions required to achieve net zero.
+We also need to work towards achieving the Government's interim target for a 68% overall reduction from 1990 levels by 2030 and for as many homes as possible to have a good levels of energy efficiency (EPC rating of A-C) by 2035, with more ambitious targets for fuel poor households and all rented homes to achieve this by 2030.

 New housing will need to be more energy efficient and should at a minimum to be ready to meet net zero without future costly retrofitting.
 We will need to work with the development industry to help them implement higher energy efficiency building standards, including the Government's Future Homes Standard.
-This will effectively see the end of gas boilers in new homes, much higher energy efficiency requirements and the widespread uptake of renewable heating technologies such as heat pumps over the next five years.
+This will effectively see the end of gas boilers in new homes, much higher energy efficiency requirements and the widespread uptake of new heating technologies such as heat pumps over the next five years.

 Sustainable housing extends beyond the four walls of a home, we also need to think how we can make the places where we live more sustainable.
 This will include the provision of sustainable transport options, such as good quality and well connected cycling and walking routes as well as sufficient electric vehicle charging points.
-It will also require us to protect and improve our natural environment, achieve biodiversity net gains for new development and mitigate against the increased risk of flooding that climate change is expected to bring.
+It will also require us to protect and improve our natural environment and mitigate against the increased risk of flooding that climate change is expected to bring.